boostorg/hana/doc/tutorial.md

 We'll now look at how this utility can be implemented using Hana.
 The first step is to associate each type to a function.
-To do so, we represent each `case_` as a `std::pair` whose first element is a type and whose second element is a function.
-Furthermore, we (arbitrarily) decide to represent the `%default_` case as a `std::pair` mapping a dummy type to a function:
+To do so, we represent each `case_` as a `hana::pair` whose first element is a type and whose second element is a function.
+Furthermore, we (arbitrarily) decide to represent the `%default_` case as a `hana::pair` mapping a dummy type to a function:

 @snippet example/tutorial/quickstart.switchAny.cpp cases

 To provide the interface we showed above, `switch_` will have to return a function taking the cases.
-In other words, `switch_(a)` must be a function taking any number of cases (which are `std::pair`s), and performing the logic to dispatch `a` to the right function.
+In other words, `switch_(a)` must be a function taking any number of cases (which are `hana::pair`s), and performing the logic to dispatch `a` to the right function.
 This can easily be achieved by having `switch_` return a C++14 generic lambda: